-Evergreen windbreaks and wind screens (a.k.a. evergreen privacy fences and evergreen privacy screens…they all mean basically the same thing, and are popular uses for our evergreen trees, and we often get questions about planting and installation tips and techniques.
+Evergreen windbreaks and wind screens (a.k.a. evergreen privacy fences and evergreen privacy screens…they all mean basically the same thing, and are popular uses for evergreen trees, and we often get questions about planting strategies and installation techniques.
 Here are a few tips to get the best out of your windscreen or privacy fence project.